Last Updated on June 21, 2024 by ReTurf

 Drainage

 If you have compacted or poorly draining soil you will want to install a drainage layer and/or system.
 For a drainage layer, you have choices between rock fill drainage at an additional depth of around 6 inches or purchasing a synthetic drainage layer.
 The thicknesses of these artificial turf drainage solutions can vary and may require additional steps.
-When installing your border (next section) and you feel you will have a drainage issue, allowing a place for water to drain off the surface through the border is important.
-A drainage gap in the border every 6 inches or so will be the most efficient (as in the image at the top of this article).

 Border Your Turf

-Before filling your area back in, you’ll now want to install your final border product (as in the image at the top of this article).
+Before filling your area back in, you’ll now want to install your final border product (see the image at the top of this article).
 This border shown is a “bender board”.
 Bender Board is readily available in large rolls at your local home improvement store, usually in the garden area.

 Step 3: Base Layer